 21. New Zealand 22.
 UK 23.
 Germany 24.
 Belgium 25.
 Denmark

 In my opinion, this is the worst index.
-It’s both incomplete, considering only 80 countries, and its criteria include suspect and novel categories not used in any other index such as:
+It’s both incomplete, considering only 80 countries, and considers categories not used in any other indexes such as:

 Adventure: friendly, fun, pleasant climate, scenic, sexy;